Kobedm27/GGCMI-validation/README.md

 git clone https://github.com/Kobedm27/GGCMI-validation.git
 cd GGCMI-validation
 ```
 First run all code under `cropdata_preprocessing`, then `climdata_preprocessing`, and finally one can run the notebooks under `analysis`.
-Once all data is downloaded and all code files are properly set-up, we expect the run time for the demo to be less than 1 hour on a normal desktop computer.

 The code is structured to store all intermediate data and final figures in predefined folders within the repository.

-##
+## Software dependencies and packages

 ## Source data and demo
 The raw source data used in this study cannot be provided in this repository, as they are subject to data licenses from external open-source repositories.
 However, to ensure full reproducibility of the analysis, we provide detailed instructions for downloading and organizing the data within the `data/ folder` of this repository.

-For testing the code or running a demonstration, we recommend downloading the `GGCMI_yields` data for only 2–3 models and 1–2 crops, as the full dataset can be memory-intensive for local use.
+For testing the code or running a demonstration, we recommend downloading the `GGCMI_yields` data for only 2–3 models, 1–2 crops and for one extreme type (e.g. hot), as the full dataset can be memory-intensive for local use.

+## Expected install and run time
+We expect the installation to be
+Once all data is downloaded and all code files are properly set-up, we expect the run time for the demo to be less than 1 hour on a normal desktop computer.

 ## License
 Licensed under the [MIT license](LICENSE).